Entry Into Canada on Original Visa

 An officer will distinguish between such a person who has no intention of leaving Canada if the application is refused.

-In rendering a decision, the officer will consider:
+In rendering a decision, the officer will consider the following:

 - the length of time required to process the application for permanent resident status